code-423n4/2024-03-zksync/docs/zkSync Era/Smart contract Section/L1 smart contracts.md

 ### AdminFacet

+This facet responsible for the configuration setup and upgradabity, handling tasks such as:

+* Privileged Address Management: Updating key roles, including the governor and validators.
-Controls changing the privileged addresses such as governor and validators or one of the system parameters (L2 bootloader bytecode hash, verifier address, verifier parameters, etc), and it also manages the freezing/unfreezing and execution of upgrades in the diamond proxy.
+* System Parameter Configuration: Adjusting critical system settings, such as the L2 bootloader bytecode hash, verifier address, verifier parameters, fee configurations.
+* Freezability: Executing the freezing/unfreezing of facets within the diamond proxy to safeguard the ecosystem during upgrades or in response to detected vulnerabilities.

-The admin facet is controlled by two entities:
+Control over the AdminFacet is divided between two main entities:
-- Governance - Separate smart contract that can perform critical changes to the system as protocol upgrades.
-This contract controlled by two multisigs, one managed by Matter Labs team and another will be multisig with well-respected contributors in the crypto space.
-Only together they can perform an instant upgrade, the Matter Labs team can only schedule an upgrade with delay.
+- STM (State Transition Manager) - Separate smart contract that can perform critical changes to the system as protocol upgrades.
+For more detailed information on its function and design, refer to the [Hyperchain section](TODO).
+Although currently only one version of the STM exists, the architecture allows for future versions to be introduced via subsequent upgrades.
+Control of the STM is shared between the `Governance.sol` contract and the Admin entity (see details below).
+In its turn, `Governance.sol` controlled by two multisigs: Admin multisig (see below) and Security council multisig (well-respected contributors in the crypto space).
+Collaboratively, these entities hold the power to implement instant upgrades, whereas Matter Labs alone is limited to scheduling upgrades with a delay.
 - Admin - Multisig smart contract managed by Matter Labs that can perform non-critical changes to the system such as granting validator permissions.
 Note, that the Admin is the same multisig as the owner of the governance.

 ### MailboxFacet

+> This contract significantly changed from the time of the previous code4rena competition.
+The major difference is that chains can have non-ether base tokens (L2 can support ether or ERC20 as a fee token) and that L1 -> L2 transaction requests are handled by `BridgeHub` contract.

 The facet that handles L2 <-> L1 communication, an overview for which can be found in [docs](https://era.zksync.io/docs/dev/developer-guides/bridging/l1-l2-interop.html).

 The Mailbox performs three functions:

-- L1 <-> L2 communication.
-- Bridging native Ether to the L2.
+* L1 ↔ L2 Communication: Enables data and transaction requests to be sent from L1 to L2 and vice versa, supporting the implementation of multi-layer protocols.
+* Bridging Native Tokens: Allows the bridging of either ether or ERC20 tokens to L2, enabling users to use these assets within the L2 ecosystem.
-- Censorship resistance mechanism (in the research stage).
+* Censorship Resistance Mechanism: Currently in the research stage.

 L1 -> L2 communication is implemented as requesting an L2 transaction on L1 and executing it on L2.
 This means a user can call the function on the L1 contract to save the data about the transaction in some queue.
 Later on, a validator can process it on L2 and mark it as processed on the L1 priority queue.
 Currently, it is used for sending information from L1 to L2 or implementing multi-layer protocols.
+Users pays for the transaction execution in the native token when requests L1 -> L2 transaction.

 _NOTE_: While user requests the transaction from L1, the initiated transaction on L2 will have such a `msg.sender`: